minkcv/vm/docs/vaporlang.md

     // Whole line comment
     var test;// Comment after declaration
     var test2;      //After a bunch of whitespace

+#### Constants
+Constants are declared with `const`.
+Constants are faster than variables in terms of execution and should be used in favor of variables when possible.
+Constants can be values 0 through 255.

+    const width 16;

 #### Variables
 Variables are declared with `var`.
 All variables have global scope and must be declared before being used.
 Variables can only hold values 0 through 255 (a byte).
 Variables cannot be initialized when declared.